FAQs

 Do I need to pay Corporation Tax?

 Corporation Tax is payable annually and based on the profit that your company makes.
 Your profit will include a deduction for salaries paid but exclude dividends paid.
-The Corporation Tax needs to be taken into account to determine what profits remain available to pay via dividends.
-A very simple example would be, if your company has made £10,000 profit, a maximum of £8,100 could be withdrawn as dividend, as £1,900 Corporation Tax would be payable.

 Do I need to submit a Corporation tax return?